PwC Bike Park

 Central Park Trails

-To the west of Johannesburg lies Krugersdorp.
-Its open plots of land and rocky terrain makes for the perfect spots to play with an offride bicycle.
-The trail distances range from 7 Km to 22.5kms.
-You can expect fast-paced down hills, calf-busting climbs, and an ample amount of rivers and river crossings.
-The routes are all colour coded: Green – 10km, Blue: 5km for beginners and Black – 22km, Red – 19km and Yellow – 17km for more advanced riders.
+To the west of Johannesburg lies Krugersdorp and the Kings Kloof MTB Trail.
+Its open plots of land and rocky terrain makes for the perfect spots to play with an off-road bicycle.
+The trail distances range from 7 km to 22.5 km.
+You can expect fast-paced downhills, calf-busting climbs, and an ample amount of rivers and river crossings.
+The routes are all colour-coded for convenience.

 Some of the hardest single lane trails can be found just south of Johannesburg.
-Thaba Trails in Malburton boasts riding through a 450 Hectar nature reserve which is filled with buck and other friendly animals.
-The trails are colour coded in yellow, green, blue and black indicating the ride difficulty.
-There are runing and walking trails as well marked in organge.
-WHy not challange yourself by taking on the hardcore course or go for a little fitness ride on one of the less intense trails.
+Thaba Trails in Mulbarton boasts riding through a 450 hectare nature reserve which is filled with buck and other friendly animals.
+The trails are colour-coded in yellow, green, blue and black indicating the ride difficulty.
+There are running and walking trails as well, marked in orange.
+Why not challenge yourself by taking on the hardcore course or go for a little fitness ride on one of the less intense trails.
 Either way, get to Thaba as soon as possible.

 Big Red Barn

 Close to the Rietvlei Nature Reserve, there’s a farm with mountain bike trails that can hold its own against the top tracks in the world.
 These tracks form part of the Big Red Barn, a farm venue with tons of activities for the whole family.
 The tracks themselves are labelled to IMBA (International Mountain Bicycling Association) standards: Green for beginner, blue for intermediate and black for advanced.
 The routes range from 12 km to 24 km in length.
 Don’t expect too many hill climbs – the trails are quite fast.

 By Shawn Greyling